vlmlee/High-Level-Overview-of-JS/README.md

 A constructor function does a useful thing: it __automatically sets a prototype object for newly created objects__.

 To define shared and inherited properties or methods to an object, we have to add those properties or methods to the object’s prototype.
-For example, Foo.prototype.new_method = function() { ...

 > Note: Functions also have prototypes called Function.prototype.

-In ES6, we have classes which is just syntactic sugar on top of constructor functions.
-We can use __extends__ to do inheritance instead of using prototypical inheritance. class Foo extends Bar { ...

 ## Execution Context Stack